Buried Pyramid: South Tomb

 In 1963, J. P. Lauer found, offset from the center to west axis of the pyramid and under a mastaba-like structure with dimensions 32 × 16 m, the foundations of the so-called South Tomb.
 It stands closer to the pyramid itself than in the complex of his predecessor.

 In the substructure of the mastaba, following a passage accessed by a vertical shaft, the excavators unearthed a chamber where they found a wooden coffin with the remains of an unidentified two-year-old child.
 It is certain the child is not Sekhemkhet himself, since he is represented as an adult in reliefs from Wadi Maghara in Sinai.
 Also found were animal bones, stone vessels and gold jewelry from the Third Dynasty, as well as traces of a robbery of the tomb.

 Enclosure wall

-The enclosure walls had a niches similar to the one on the walls of the Djoser complex, and was clad with Tura limestone that has been preserved in the first north wall, as they had been filled with the extension.
+The enclosure walls had a niche similar to the one on the walls of the Djoser complex, and was clad with Tura limestone that has been preserved in the first north wall, as they had been filled with the extension.
 The walls were about ten meters high.
 Work on the extension walls may have been halted during the first stages of construction, or else their Tura limestone casing was later stolen.